 If that’s the case, it may be best to just do a regular wash with a detergent instead of bleach.
 What matters is you follow the disinfecting instructions of the manufacturer.

-How to Disinfect Cloth Diapers When You Have Hard Water
+How to Sanitize Your Cloth Diapers When You Have Hard Water

 - Fill your bathtub halfway with cold water